michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 specify the interface.

-In professional media systems, you may need to work with static routes on endpoint devices if you separate multicast and unicast on separate virtual networks or if you have red & blue networks.
+In professional media systems, you may need to work with static routes on endpoint devices if you separate multicast and unicast on different virtual networks or if you have red & blue networks.
 Print the route table on Windows with `route print` and on Linux with `ip r`.
 Setting temporary static routes on Windows means entering the destination network with its network mask in dotted